-That said, with online poker in the state potentially carrying ample value, heavy hitters such as PartyPoker and PokerStars will almost assuredly consider laying roots in Michigan.
-There will be plenty of room, after all, as state law will afford all Detroit and tribal casinos to use one online skin for poker.
+That said, with online poker in the state potentially carrying ample value, heavy hitters such as PartyPoker and PokerStars will almost assuredly consider putting down roots in Michigan.
+There will be plenty of room, after all, as state law will allow all Detroit and tribal casinos to use one online skin for poker.

 The Stars Group was among the first online gambling companies to land a land-based partner in the state, allowing the PokerStars brand to potentially operate under the Little Traverse Bay Bands of Osaka Indians Gaming Authority license.

-As for PartyPoker, the entity of Roar Digital could gain access to Michigan via MGM Grand Detroit.
+As for PartyPoker, the entity Roar Digital could gain access to Michigan via MGM Grand Detroit.